- Chief County Assessment Office

 Homestead Exemption for Persons with Disabilities (HEPD)

 This exemption lowers the equalized assessed value of the property by $2,000, and may be claimed in addition to the General Homestead Exemption and the Senior Homestead Exemption, if applicable.
-However, this exemption cannot be claimed in addition to the Disabled Veterans’ Standard Homestead Exemption or the Disabled Veterans’ Exemption of $70,000; you can only receive one of these exemptions and, if you are a veteran, you should choose to apply for the one most beneficial to you.
+However, this exemption cannot be claimed in addition to the Disabled Veterans’ Standard Homestead Exemption or the Disabled Veterans’ Exemption of $100,000; you can only receive one of these exemptions and, if you are a veteran, you should choose to apply for the one most beneficial to you.

 To qualify, applicants must:

-Own or have a legal or equitable interest in the property
+- Own or have a legal or equitable interest in the property

-Have lived on the property on or before January 1st of the tax year.
+- Have lived on the property on or before January 1st of the tax year.

-Be disabled under the Federal Social Security Act and supply either:
+- Be disabled under the Federal Social Security Act and supply either:

-Proof of Social Security Administration Social Security Benefits.
+- Proof of Social Security Administration Social Security Benefits.
 This proof includes an award letter, verification letter, or annual cost of living adjustment (COLA) - This paperwork must be issued in the tax year for which you are applying.
 Whichever you supply, it must indicate that the benefits are for disability; or

-When you are applying for a new exemption and the property is held in trust, we must verify that the applicant is a beneficiary of that trust.
+When you are applying for a new exemption and the property is held in trust, we must verify that the applicant is a current living beneficiary of that trust.
 The exemptions cannot be applied without this verification.
 Please include a copy of that part of the actual trust agreement which states that the applicant is a beneficiary.
 This can usually be found on the first few pages of the trust document.
 Should you have any questions, please feel free to contact us directly at 847-377-2100.